manifoldco/slack-starterbot/README.md

 ✔ New Resource Title: Till Demo Account
 An instance named "Till Demo Account" has been created!
 ```
-3. Check to make sure its all good via:
+3. Check to make sure it's all good via:
 ```
 $ manifold export -p till-demo
 # Till Demo Account
 API_KEY=<YOURAPIKEY>
 USERNAME=<YOURUSERNAME>
 ```
-4. For fun, we are going to create a custom resource called "Slack" while we are here, we can use this to store a Slack api key we will get a bit later. `manifold create -p till-demo -c`, I gave it a name like `till-demo-slack-api`
+4. For fun, we are going to create a custom resource called "Slack" while we are here; we'll be using this to store a Slack api key we will get a bit later. `manifold create -p till-demo -c`, I gave it a name like `till-demo-slack-api`
 ```
 $ manifold create -p till-demo -c
 ✔ Project: till-demo (Till Demo)